PrefectHQ/prefect/docs/guides/prefect-deploy.md

 ---
 # The complete guide to `prefect deploy`

-In this guide we will dive deep into configuring a deployment for a worker and work pool using `prefect deploy`.
+In this guide, we will dive deep into configuring a deployment for a worker and work pool using `prefect deploy`.

 ## Deployments overview